gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

       # failed if the agent heartbeat stops before the upgrade is complete.
       #  default: 0
       failure_seconds: 0-900
+      # max_in_flight specifies the maximum number of agents that may be upgraded at the same time.
+      #  default: 100%
+      max_in_flight: 0-100%
+      # max_timeout_before_halt specifies the percentage of clients that may time out before this group
+      # and all dependent groups are halted.
+      #  default: 10%
+      max_timeout_before_halt: 0-100%
       # max_failed_before_halt specifies the percentage of clients that may fail before this group
       # and all dependent groups are halted.
       #  default: 0
       max_failed_before_halt: 0-100%
-      # max_timeout_before_halt specifies the percentage of clients that may time out before this group
-      # and all dependent groups are halted.
-      #  default: 10%
-      max_timeout_before_halt: 0-100%
       # requires specifies groups that must pass with the current version before this group is allowed
       # to run using that version.
       requires: ["test-group"]